StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 This repository and format is derived from work by Karajan, previous versions of StatisticalRethinking.jl and many other contributors.

 ## Versions

+### Version 4.0.0 (Under preparation!)

+Switch to StatisticalREthinking v4.
+See the StatisticalRethinking v4 README for more explanations.

 ### Version 1.0.0 (in preparation, expected late Nov 2020)